vuelidate/vuelidate/packages/docs/src/api/configuration.md

 * **Usage:**

-  Tells the validation rules to be called on init, or to be lazy and only called when the field is dirty.
+  When set to `false`, tells the validation rules to be called on init, otherwise they are lazy and only called when the field is dirty.

 ## $registerAs